What Are Google Search Essentials?

 8 Machine-Generated Traffic

-Machine-generated traffic refers to non-human visits created using automated scripts or bots.
+Machine-generated traffic refers to visits from non-human sources created using automated scripts or bots.
 This traffic is used to skew analytics data, inflate site visits, and manipulate search rankings

 Examples of machine-generated traffic include: